bormaxi8080/osint-timeline/DRAFT.md

 ----

-Celery Execution Pools.
-What is it all about: https://celery.school/celery-worker-pools

 ShadowServer - Sinkholing is a technique whereby a resource used by malicious actors to control malware is taken over and redirected to a benign listener that can (to a varying degree) understand network connections coming from infected devices.
 This provides visibility of the distribution of infected devices worldwide, as well as protecting victims by preventing botnet command and control (C2) from cybercriminals: https://dashboard.shadowserver.org/

 ----